basho/basho_docs/source/languages/en/riak/ops/building/installing/suse.md

 The following steps should get you up and running with Riak on SuSE.

-Riak may be installed on the following x86/x86_64 flavors of SuSE via community-provided support:
+Riak may be installed on the following x86/x86_64 flavors of SuSE:

 * SLES11-SP1
 * OpenSUSE 11.2